blanfried/Oso-Tech/content/english/subscriptionpolicy.md

 ---

 #### 9. Accessibility Compliance
 For $50/month, accessibility compliance can be added to your subscription.
 This is a recurring fee that extends beyond the end of date of the initial Subscription.
-You will be charged for as long as you desire it to exist on your website.
+You will be charged for as long as you desire it to exist on your Osows website.

 To make your website accessible, we have partnered with [**accessiBe.com**](https://accessibe.com/).